P34br41n/P34br41n.github.io/_pages/IAM/PKI/index.md

 The [OCSP](https://tools.ietf.org/html/rfc6960) is basically a CRL that you can query from to know if a certificate is still valid or not.
 This allows you to revoke a certificate and not have to wait for the CRL propagation to happen to deny access.
 It still is a good idea to push CRLs as a rollback method though, just in case the OCSP isn't accessible for whatever reason.

 If you don't have the need for it now, it's cool, you can always automate the push of the CRL and add this later on.

+### Simple Certificate Enrollment Protocol
+The [SCEP](https://tools.ietf.org/html/rfc8894) is a simple way to generate certificates for automated deployments.
+Usually the entity that's used to control, update and deploy stuff on your computers and servers will poke your PKI and be allowed to generate a certificate that can then be pushed to the endpoint you need it on.
+All of this can be done through SCEP.

+### Automated Certificate Management Environment
+The [ACME](https://tools.ietf.org/html/rfc8555) is a system used to automate interaction between web servers and CAs so that the certificates used for TLS can be kept valid without human interaction.
+Long story short if you need to update your web certificate and keep forgetting about it, you can be automate the process easily through [certbot](https://certbot.eff.org/) and you CA if it supports ACME.

 ### Securely storing the RootCA
 Follow these simple steps!